tristanic/isolde/isolde/docs/source/tutorials/bulk_fitting/bulk_fitting.rst

 .. toctree::
     :maxdepth: 2

+**NOTE: This tutorial assumes that you are already familiar with the basic operation of ISOLDE.
+If this is your first time using it, it is highly recommended that you first work through the** :ref:`_isolde_cryo_intro_tutorial` **tutorial before attempting this one.**

 The *E. coli* LptB2FGC complex is responsible for extracting lipopolysaccharide (LPS) out of the inner membrane, as part of the transport chain bringing it to its final location in the outer membrane.
 What makes it an interesting tutorial